Amotekun Nabs 17 Suspected Kidnappers in Ondo

 No fewer than 17 suspected kidnappers have been arrested by the Ondo State Security Network Agency, codenamed Amotekun Corps, following sustained intelligence-driven operations across the state.

-The Commander of the Amotekun Corps in Ondo State, Chief Adetunji Adeleye, disclosed this at the weekend while parading the suspects and 15 others arrested for various criminals offences at the corps’ headquarters in Akure
+The Commander of the Amotekun Corps in Ondo State, Chief Adetunji Adeleye, disclosed this at the weekend while parading the suspects and 15 others arrested for various criminal offences at the corps headquarters in Akure

 Adeleye said the number of kidnap suspects recorded during the period represents a disturbing rise in kidnapping-related activities, stressing that the corps has intensified its operations to curb the trend.